AndrewLester/blog/src/routes/posts/_posts/sveltekit-and-github-pages.md

 </Code>

 This workflow is very simple, and just builds your site and pushes it to the `gh-pages` branch.
+Add it to the `.github/workflows` folder at the root of your repository.

 ## What's to Come